luisl12/Driver-Profile-Classification/README.md

 # Driver-Profile-Classification
-Driver Profile Classification thesis repository
+Driver Profile Classification thesis repository.
+This project aims to develop a system that takes advantage of the use of machine learning techniques to establish a driving profile based on trips data obtained in a non-intrusive way.

 Pre-Requisites
 --------------